-Robert A. Grant Federal Building and U.S. Courthouse
+Robert A. Grant Federal Building & U.S. Courthouse

 South Bend, IN 46601

-Parking and Public Transportation Regularly scheduled public transportation is available from the South Bend TRANSPO bus system.
+Public transportation is available from the South Bend TRANSPO bus system.
 Ample parking is available on-site and in adjacent municipal parking garages and surface lots.

-Building Amenities Tenant amenities include an exercise room, shower rooms, an outdoor plaza, and bicycle parking.
+Tenant amenities include exercise and shower rooms, an outdoor plaza, and bicycle parking.

-Historical and Architectural Features Designed by the architectural firm of Austin & Shambleau in the Art Moderne and Art Deco styles, the Grant U.S. Courthouse was constructed by the Federal Government in 1933.
+Designed by the architectural firm of Austin & Shambleau in the Art Moderne and Art Deco styles, the Grant U.S. Courthouse was constructed in 1933.
 The exterior masonry walls of the building are faced with Indiana limestone and Vermont granite veneer.

-However, the historic elegance of the courthouse is found in its striking interior.
-The building includes a two-story, barrel-vaulted lobby, decorated with marble flooring and walls, brass and art glass windows, ornately finished plaster ceilings, and refurbished chain-suspended chandeliers.
-The former postal lobby echoes the grandeur of the period – right down to original, intricately designed brass and glass postal tables restored to their natural beauty.
+The historic elegance of the courthouse is truly found in its striking interior.
+The building includes a two-story, barrel-vaulted lobby (pictured left), decorated with marble flooring and walls, brass and art glass windows, ornately finished plaster ceilings, and refurbished chain-suspended chandeliers.
+The former postal lobby echoes the grandeur of the period – right down to original intricately-designed brass and glass postal tables restored to their natural beauty.

-A second architectural highlight of the courthouse is its dramatic, two-story courtroom, trimmed with walnut paneling.
+A second architectural highlight of the courthouse is its dramatic, two-story courtroom, trimmed with walnut paneling (pictured right).
 The original roof over the courtroom is constructed of standing-seam copper.
-In 2008 new entrance doors, replicas of the original brass doors set in bronze frames with ornate windows and detail, were installed in full compliance with the Americans with Disabilities Act.
-In 2009 renovation of the two passenger elevators restored the interiors of their historic cabs and modernized their mechanical systems.
+In 2008 new entrance doors - replicas of the original brass doors set in bronze frames with ornate windows and detail – were installed in full compliance with the Americans with Disabilities Act.
+In 2009 renovation of the building's two passenger elevators restored the interiors of their historic cabs and modernized their mechanical systems.